Discover the top three reasons why hundreds build commercial real estate careers each year.

 One, you can be a real estate agent and join the most generous commercial real estate brokerages with a proven track record.
 If your strength is in sales, you can earn thousands from commissions alone.

 One of the most lucrative career opportunities is being a property manager.
 In this setup, you typically will handle the grunt work that comes with leasing spaces.
-These can include looking for tenants and ensuring they pay their fees on time.
+It includes looking for tenants and ensuring they pay their fees on time.

 If you have great interpersonal skills and the talent for helping agents and brokers, one of the rewarding careers in real estate is being a coach.

 2. More Time

 Make no mistake about it: commercial real estate business requires hard work.
 It’s not unusual for a real estate agent to spend more than 8 hours in the field.
 Sometimes you are on call or at the mercy of your client’s schedule.

 Unlike working in a 9-5 job, though, commercial real estate careers provide you with greater flexibility on how you use your time.
 You don’t have to stay at your desk for 8 hours a day.
 If you thrive on meeting new people and discovering new places, then this industry is the best place for you.

 Thanks to the time flexibility this career offers, you can try several ways to expand your reach as a commercial real estate broker.
 There are also many ways to multiply your time as a resource to achieve maximum results.
 Here are some options you can try: